 It's an easy stroll from both precincts to beautiful Emerald Lake Park & Puffing Billy Emerald Lakeside Station.

-Emerald is perfect for romantic and family getaways, backpacking and groups.
+Accommodation in Emerald is perfect for romantic and family getaways, backpacking and groups.
 Camping is also available in Gembrook, 30 minutes from Emerald, as well as Warburton & Pakenham.

 Dining in Emerald is a culinary delight with something to please all ages and tastes.
 From small family cafes, a bakery that is a feast for the eyes & tastes, contemporary local & international cuisine cafes & restaurants & hotel with views.
 Takeaway is also available but you won't find any fast food chains here.